 Fill out the Register New Step dialog box for an account create event as shown in the following figure.

-Microsoft Dynamics CRM will now post the current message containing the execution context to the service bus whenever an account is created.
+Microsoft Dynamics 365 will now post the current message containing the execution context to the service bus whenever an account is created.
 The post is performed asynchronously and is not executed immediately.

 After you register the endpoint you can test it.
 A listener must be running or a queue available on the target endpoint for the service bus post from the plug-in to happen.

-Open the Microsoft Dynamics CRM web application for the same organization that you registered the service endpoint under.
+Open the Microsoft Dynamics 365 web application for the same organization that you registered the service endpoint under.

-Click or tap the Create button , and then click or tap Account.
+Click the Create button , and then click Account.

-Enter an account name, for example Adventure Works Cycle, into the Account Name field, and then click or tap Save.
+Enter an account name, for example Adventure Works Cycle, into the Account Name field, and then click Save.

 Wait about 10 minutes for the Microsoft Azure Service Bus post to occur.